 Unfortunately, potholes plague British roads and are responsible for a number of injuries to drivers, motorcyclists, cyclists and pedestrians every year.
-They appear more frequently in the aftermath of particularly cold winter.
+They appear more frequently in the aftermath of a particularly cold winter.

 You may be able to claim compensation if you or a loved one have been affected by an injury caused by a pothole.
 Contact our friendly team of experts on 0800 342 3206 today or use our online form to arrange a no-obligation consultation.